vitorhmf/customers-insights/README.md

 In this way, this project goals to find insights into how do annual members and casual riders use Cyclistic bikes diﬀerently.

-The company's history from August 2021 to July 2022 was analyzed, in a **total of 5,733,030 rides records**, and the conclusions to be presented to the marketing director are available in a **dashboard that can be accessed through this [link](https://public.tableau.com/views/CyclisticAnalysis_16628584053490/Painel1?:language=pt-BR&:display_count=n&:origin=viz_share_link)**.
+The company's history from August 2021 to July 2022 was analyzed, in a **total of 5,733,030 rides records**, and the conclusions to be presented to the marketing director are available in a dashboard that can be accessed through this [link](https://public.tableau.com/views/CyclisticAnalysis_16628584053490/Painel1?:language=pt-BR&:display_count=n&:origin=viz_share_link).

 **Disclaimer:** Cyclistic is a fictitious company, as is the data used in this project that is part of the completion of Google's certification in Data Analytics